jamesbyars/db-roundhouse-kick/README.md

 solution.
 So I took a list of problems I've observed over my career and wrote a simple tool to enable such testing.

+# Custom Training

+Contact me directly at james@ernesttech.com for more information.